D4rrenDeng/D4rrenDeng/README.md

 - 👋 Hi, I’m @D4rrenDeng
 - 👀 I’m a software developer in the making
 - 🌱 I’m currently a graduate student pursuing Master's degree in Software Engineering at UWaterloo
-- 💞️ I’m looking to collaborate on self-learning software development
+- 💞️ I’m looking for software engineer internship opportunities or collaboration on software development projects
 - 📫 How to reach me: darrent211@gmail.com

 <!---